 The main difference between PEP and regular antiretrovirals is that they need to be taken within 72 hours of exposure.
 Hence, you’d often hear them described as emergency HIV pills.

 PEP treatment lasts for four weeks.
 You will need to take 1-2 pills per day during this time.

 PrEP offers probably a better means of protecting against infection in that prevention is always best.
 It gets better when you combine it with standard protection measures.

 Prevention and Outlook

 PrEP and PEP are just two of the ways you can prevent an infection.
 They are actually newer.

 It is important to still stick to standard guidelines on how to reduce your risk of contracting HIV.
 You should:

 - Use a condom correctly and always when you are not sure of the HIV status of your partner.
 The efficacy of this in preventing an infection rises dramatically when combined with PrEP.

-- Avoid sharing of needles and sharp objects, such as a razor blade.
+- Avoid sharing needles and sharp objects, such as razor blades.
 This might also mean getting help for a drug abuse problem.
 If you take medicines by injection, ensure the needles you use are clean and unused.